 Michael F. Parry, MD, Chair of Infectious Diseases

-How did Lyme disease come to be?
+How was Lyme disease discovered?
 The disease was first recognized in 1975 because of a group of children with fever and arthritis in the small community of Lyme, Connecticut.
-In due course, research uncovered that these cases were linked due to an infection with a newly discovered bacteria, a species of Borrelia, the only pathogen that causes Lyme Disease in the United States.
+Researchers discovered that these cases were linked to an infection with a newly discovered bacteria, a species of Borrelia, the only one that causes Lyme Disease in the United States.

 - Using insect repellent